Time Finance plc Statement of Compliance with the QCA Corporate Governance Code

 The Company Secretary is responsible for ensuring that the Directors regularly receive high quality information including financial and operational results.

 The Board considers and reviews the requirement for continued professional development.
 The Board undertakes to ensure that their awareness of developments in corporate governance and the regulatory framework is current, as well as remaining knowledgeable of any industry specific updates.
-The Company Secretary, Nomad and specialised external advisors all serve to strengthen this development by providing guidance and updates as required.
+The Nomad and specialised external advisors all serve to strengthen this development by providing guidance and updates as required.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The Chairman assesses the individual contributions of each board member on an annual basis to ensure that: their contribution is relevant and effective; that they are committed; and where relevant, they have maintained their independence.
+The Chair assesses the individual contributions of each board member on an annual basis to ensure that: their contribution is relevant and effective; that they are committed; and where relevant, they have maintained their independence.

 The Company takes proactive steps to ensure succession planning through a periodic review of the skills, performance and aspirations of the directors and senior management team, together with a review of accountability and reporting lines to ensure, wherever possible, succession can be implemented from within the Group.